Galser/ptfe-demo-validcert/README.md

         }
     }
     ```
-- Because we using the [Let'sEncrypt](https://letsencrypt.org/) for our installation the Go language (in which Terraform CLI written) as of moment of writing this instruction does not trust this CA. So, we need to import CA information into system ( consider you operation system manual), example for macOS Mojave using bundle :
+- Because we use the [Let'sEncrypt](https://letsencrypt.org/) for our installation the Go language (in which Terraform CLI wrote) as of the moment of writing this instruction does not trust this CA. So, we need to import CA information into system ( consider you operation system manual), example for macOS Mojave using bundle :
     - run 'Keychain Access" application
     - switch to the keychain **"System"**
-    - drag-and-drop your certificate bundle (system can ask you tp confirm your account password) :
+    - drag-and-drop your certificate bundle (the system can ask you to confirm your account password) :
-    Check how this can look at teh screenshot :
+    Check how this can look at the screenshot :
     ![Installed cert](screenshots/macos_mojave_cert_install.png)
     - now - open the imported certificate in *System keychain*.
     - Open **Trust** drop-down section
-    - Ensure that next to the "When using this certificate" you have selected from menu **"Always Trust"**
+    - Ensure that next to the "When using this certificate" you have selected from the menu **"Always Trust"**
       See attached screenshot :  ![Cert settings](screenshots/macos_mojave_cert_settings.png)

 - Init backend